Interior Design Process

 We present conceptual designs for your home.
 The schematic design phase is an evolutionary process with your active participation.
 We will meet with you, design the floor plans and create the exterior elevations, offering you options.
 We borrow elements from each design and sketch during our meetings.
 The chosen design may be an amalgamation with elements from different sketches.
 At our design meetings, we will make any necessary revisions and email them to you for approval, prior to our next meeting.
 We will refine your desired space allocations, and the relationships of those spaces to one another.

-Following your approval of the Schematic Design, Mitchell Wall will commence with design development.
+Following your approval of the Schematic Design, Mitchell Wall Architecture and Design will commence with design development.
 This process includes development of Construction Details; selection of Architectural Products and Materials; and establishing conformance with Building Codes.

 As part of the design process we will “build’ 3D Renders and Computer Massing Studies.
 These tools enable our clients to fully understand their project.
 As requested, we will build an actual model.

 As part of all of our assignments, we provide basic interior design services.
 We design and create contract documents for interior finishes.
 We will coordinate with your kitchen and closet designers.
 We will select new furniture and furnishings with you, visiting showrooms and having samples in our studio.
 We will suggest placements for your furniture in your new home and provide a layout.

 Following your approval of the Design Development drawings, Mitchell Wall Architecture and Design will commence with Construction Documents, the technical drawings that instruct your builder exactly how to build your home.
 Structural and Civil Engineering services will be required and so we will incorporate their work into our Construction Documents.
 Our Construction Documents are thorough and complete and become a part of your legal document with your General Contractor.